-17. SEBI vide its circular no. Cir/IMD/DF/11/2010 dated August 18, 2010 and SEBI/HO/IMD/DF2/CIR/P/2021/024 dated March 04, 2021 has prescribed the following investment restrictions w.r.t. investment in derivatives:
+18. SEBI vide its circular no. Cir/IMD/DF/11/2010 dated August 18, 2010 and SEBI/HO/IMD/DF2/CIR/P/2021/024 dated March 04, 2021 has prescribed the following investment restrictions w.r.t. investment in derivatives:

-S. No. Particulars 1 The cumulative gross exposure through equity, debt, derivative positions (including commodity and fixed income derivatives), repo transactions and credit default swaps in corporate debt securities, Real Estate Investment Trusts (REITs), Infrastructure Investment Trusts (InvITs), other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the Scheme.
-Cash or cash equivalents with residual maturity of less than 91 days shall be treated as not creating any exposure.
+S. No. Particulars 1 The cumulative gross exposure through equity, debt, derivative positions (including commodity and fixed income derivatives), repo transactions and credit default swaps in corporate debt securities, Real Estate Investment Tru (REITs), Infrastructure Investment Trusts (InvITs), other permitted securities/assets and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the Scheme.
+Cash or equivalents with residual maturity of less than 91 days shall be treated as not creating any exposure.
 2 The total exposure related to option premium paid shall not exceed 20% of the net assets of the scheme.

-3 till the existing position remains. b.
-Hedging positions cannot be taken for existing derivat to be added and treated under limits mentioned in Point the possible losses on an existing position in securities and live positions.
-Exposure due to such positions shall have 1.
-It is ame underlying security as the existing position being sition taken for hedging purposes does not exceed the 4 Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under the limits mentioned in point 1.
+3 Exposure due to hedging positions may not be included in the above mentioned limits subject to the following: a.
+Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains. b.
+Hedging positions cannot be taken for existing derivative positions.
+Exposure due to such positions shall have to be added and treated under limits mentioned in Point 1. c.
+Any derivative instrument used to hedge has the same underlying security as the existing position being hedged.
+The quantity of underlying associated with the derivative position taken for hedging purposes does not exceed the quantity of the existing position against which hedge has been taken.
+4 Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under the limits mentioned in point 1.
 5 Each position taken in derivatives shall have an associated exposure as defined under.
 Exposure is the maximum possible loss that may occur on a position.
 However, certain derivative positions may theoretically have unlimited possible loss.
-Exposure in derivative positions shall be computed as follows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts.
+Exposure in derivative positions shall be computed as follows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts.
 6 The Scheme may enter into plain vanilla interest rate swaps for hedging purposes.
 The counter party in such transactions has to be an entity recognized as a market maker by RBI.
-Further, the value of the notional principal in such cases shall not exceed the value of respective existing assets being hedged by the Scheme.
-Exposure to a single counterparty in such transactions shall not exceed 10% of the net assets of the Scheme.
+Further, the value of the notional principal such cases shall not exceed the value of respective existing assets being hedged by the Scheme.
+Exposure to single counterparty in such transactions shall not exceed 10% of the net assets of the Scheme.

-18. The Scheme may write call options only under a covered call strategy for constituent stocks of NIFTY 50 and BSE SENSEX subject to the following:
+19. The Scheme may write call options only under a covered call strategy for constituent stocks of NIFTY 50 and BSE SENSEX subject to the following: